circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 ## Pre-built CircleCI Docker images

-We recommend using a CircleCI pre-built image that comes pre-installed with tools that are useful in a CI environment.
+Consider using a CircleCI pre-built image that comes pre-installed with tools that are useful in a CI environment.
 You can select the Ruby version you need from Docker Hub: <https://hub.docker.com/r/circleci/ruby/>.

 Database images for use as a secondary 'service' container are also available on Docker Hub in the `circleci` directory.